-The improbable story of Paul Williams’ life and career could have been dreamed up by a Hollywood screenwriter.
-Born in Los Angeles in 1894, Williams was orphaned by the age of 4 when both parents died of tuberculosis.
+Born in Los Angeles in 1894, Paul R. Williams was orphaned by the age of four after both parents died of tuberculosis.
 He was raised by a strict but loving foster mother who encouraged his artistic talent and taught him the value of hard work.

 Williams excelled in predominantly white schools, but got no support when he expressed an interest in architecture.
 Williams said he never forgot the astonished rebuke from one teacher who exclaimed, “Whoever heard of a Negro architect!”
 Ignoring this, Williams set about preparing himself to follow his dream.
 He combined architectural engineering courses at the University of Southern California with art classes and training in landscape design.
 Then he got practical experience from a series of apprenticeships with some of the city’s top architectural firms.